-First, head over to Bluehost here to start your blog set up process.
+First, head over to Bluehost here to begin the process of launching your blog.

 Take a look around the website if you wish to learn more about the company.
-When you're ready, hit the green button on the homepage of their website to begin.
+When you're ready, hit the Get Started button on the homepage of their website to begin.

-Special Offer: At the time of writing this tutorial, Bluehost is offering a special introductory offer and a 30-day money-back guarantee.
+Special Offer: At the time of updating this tutorial, Bluehost offers a special price of just $3.95 per month* and a 30-day money-back guarantee. (*36 months minimum term)

 Now, as you are creating your first ever blog, you're not going to need every resource under the sun.
-So, you can save money by simply taking out the most basic plan available.
+You can save money by simply taking out the most basic plan available with Bluehost.
 That's my personal recommendation.
 I would not recommend anything more than this as you would be paying for resources you will not need.

 The basic plan offers affordability and enough resources to start you off.
 You also get a free domain name for the first year and free SSL.
 You can use the free domain name to create your blog.
 We'll talk more about the domain name in just a second.

-OK, so let's say you have picked the Basic Plan for the sake of this tutorial.
+OK, so let's imagine you have picked the Basic Plan for the sake of this tutorial.
 Next, you'll need to set up your hosting/domain.
 Let's do that next.

 You can either create a new domain or set up a domain that you already use somewhere else.
 For the sake of keeping this tutorial simple, we'll create a new domain with our hosting plan.

-So as I already mentioned, for new Bluehost accounts, you get a free domain name for the first year.
+So, as I already mentioned, you get a free domain name for the first year for new Bluehost accounts.

-Take some time to think about what you want your blog to be called as this can be used for your domain name too.
+Take some time to think carefully about what you want your blog to be called, as this can be used for your domain name.

 Recommended Post: Check out this post for more tips on selecting the perfect domain name for your blog.

-Next, you'll need to fill in all the obligatory fields to complete your web hosting account signup.
+Next, you'll need to fill in all the mandatory fields to complete your web hosting account signup.
 These include -

 This is where you add your personal information such as name and address.
 Pretty simple stuff.